MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Return statement:** The reserved keyword "return".
+Can only be used a single time in our functions.

+**Return value:** Returns the result of the code in the function.

+Function: The output value / result of the function.

+**Parameters:** The names listed in the function definition.

+**Arguments:** The _real_ values that get passed to and recieved by the function.

+**Function:** Put simply: A program inside the program.
+This sub program can be executed as many times as we want.
+It is also the keyword we need to use, followed by a set of parentheses and curly braces.

+    let greetUser = function () {
+        console.log('Welcome user!');
+    };

+At this point the function is defined.
+To run / call it, we have to call it by reference it by name, followed by the function call syntax; An opening and closing parethesis after the name:

+    greetUser();

+There are three important parts to a function:

+1. Input (argument):
+The _real_ values that get passed to and recieved by the function.
+2. Code:
+Code that does something meaningful.
+3. Output (return value): Returns the result of the function.
+Can only be used once in our function.

+        let square = function (num) { // Defined function with parameter. let result = num * num; // Code.
+            return result; // Return value (output).
+        }

+        let value = square(3); // Function call with argument (input) "3"

+**Leaked global:** If we assign a value to a variable that is not declared anywhere in the local or parent scope, it automatically gets declared in the global scope.
+But we can't reference it because it has not been explicitly declared with a name.

+To avoid it, just make sure that the variable is declared somewhere.

+**Variable shadowing:** When a variable in a local scope uses it's value instead of the value in a parent scope with the same name.
+The local variable value is shadowing over the parents, hiding it from existens.

 **Scope diagram:** A diagram describing / depicting the scope hierarchy in the program.

+    // Global scope (varOne)
+        // Local Scope (varTwo)
+            // Local Scope (varFour)
+        // Local Scope (varThree)

 **Scope hierarchy:** Pointing to the depth of the scopes used in a program.
 The context in which the variable is defined and used and how they relate to each other in the hierarchy.